Apicomplexa: Perkins (2000)

 The name Protospiromonadida has been proposed for the common ancestor of the Gregarinomorpha and Coccidiomorpha.

 Another group of organisms that belong in this taxon are the corallicolids.
 These are found in coral reef gastric cavities.
 Their relationship to the others in this phylum has yet to be established.

-Another genus has been identified - Nephromyces - which appears to be a sister taxon to the Heamatozoa.
+Another genus has been identified - Nephromyces - which appears to be a sister taxon to the Hematozoa.
 This genus is found in the renal sac of molgulid ascidian tunicates.